East Africa Highlights

 - Closed in shoes.
 As this trip includes camping and/or bush walking we highly recommend that you take a pair of comfortable, closed-in walking shoes.
 Closed-in shoes will help to protect your feet from cuts and scratches when walking through bush/grass-lands, and will also act as a barrier protection in rare cases against bites or stings from dangerous animals in this environment.

 - Lightweight clothing.
-You will need to bring a mixture of lightweight clothing, some warm items for the evenings, and long shirts and pants for protection against mosquitoes in the malaria areas.
+You will need to bring a mixture of lightweight clothing, some warm items for the evenings, and long shirts and pants for protection against the sun and mosquitoes in the malaria areas.
 Clothes should be easy to wash and dry.
-Some people like to take jeans for evenings out but they can be tough to dry and should not be used for trekking.
-Avoid nylon and other synthetics, which can be very uncomfortable in hot weather.
-Ex-military or military style clothing and equipment is NOT recommended.
+Avoid materials that are heavy, tough to dry, non-breathable, and retain heat or moisture, such as nylon, polyester, and denim.
+Instead, opt for lightweight, breathable fabrics like cotton, linen, and moisture-wicking synthetics designed for hot weather.
+Ex-military or military-style clothing and equipment are NOT recommended

 - Waterproof/windproof jacket is a good idea for wet days, and early morning or evening game activities when it can be cool.